KRakeesh04/s1/src/content/docs/properties-of-materials/basics/06-crystal-secture.md

 ## Crystalline

-- Ordered arrangement of atoms or molecules.
+When atoms or molecules are arranged in a ordered structure.
+Long-order is present.

 - Situated in a repeating array over large atomic distances (long-range order).
 - Example: Metals and Ceramics.